 The salary for these positions is also a livable wage, with the median income for a job as a correctional officer hovering around $35,000 per year.
 This job is also one of the easiest ways to get job experience within the criminal justice system.
 Typically, the minimum education is a high school diploma, making these jobs one of the easiest entry-level jobs to secure if they do not have an intention of pursuing higher education.

 4. Customs and Immigration Enforcement Officers

-The salary for these positions are also competitive.
+The salary for these positions is also competitive.
 Starting salaries usually hover in the $40,000 range, though the salary can climb much higher if assigned to a higher cost of living area.
 Further, these jobs can lead to even greater opportunities within the Department of Homeland Security, including specialized agent positions.
-This is yet another job that anyone interested in a criminal justice career should add to their short list of potential starting jobs.
+This is yet another job that anyone interested in a criminal justice career should add to their shortlist of potential starting jobs.

 3. Non-Profit Organization Advocate

 In the United States, we pride ourselves on having a system of justice that is both fair and just.
 Inevitably, however, our system is not perfect.
 Like any system, injustice is occasionally done and people sometimes fall through the cracks so to speak.
 A non-profit organization advocate is an essential piece in the justice system that looks to prevent these injustices.
 These incredible jobs are as broad in work duties as they are in their intents, but typically in one of these positions an individual will find themselves working on behalf of victims of the justice system or individuals that have been wrongly accused.
 Sometimes, the work will involve working on reducing overly harsh sentences when the punishment that was handed down by a judge does not fit the crime.